Health Lifestyle Social Issues

 In carrying out these tests, the produce is made “plate-ready” — washed, peeled, and ready to eat — before being analyzed.
 So the residues found in these studies are likely to be the same as those you’re exposed to when you eat conventionally grown fruits and veggies.

-In 2020, Consumer Reports (CR) also released a pesticides in produce report based on USDA data.
+In 2024, Consumer Reports (CR) also released an update to their pesticides in produce report based on USDA data for seven years (up to 2022).
 CR came up with their own ratings (which, not surprisingly, look a lot like the ones they bestow on clothes dryers and new cars), by running the USDA numbers through several filters.
 These include the total number of pesticides, the level of pesticides on fruits and vegetables, the frequency with which they were detected, and their toxicity.
 CR factors in the pesticide’s Food Quality Safety Factor (FQPA), which is published by the Environmental Protection Agency (EPA), to avoid underestimating potential harm.

 Below, I summarize EWG’s Dirty Dozen and Clean Fifteen.
 Bear in mind as you go through the list that they are looking exclusively at conventionally grown produce, not organic.
 And, of course, your best choice will almost always be homegrown food, since you can control the methods used to nourish and protect your crops.